SeldonIO/seldon-core/kafka/strimzi/README.md

 # Kafka Integration

-Seldon Core v2 requires Kafka to implement Data-Centric inference Pipelines.
+Seldon Core v2 requires Kafka to implement data-centric inference Pipelines.
 To install Kafka for testing purposed in your k8s cluster, we higlight different options:
 ## Helm